martin-martin/teachflow/README.md

 This helps teachers save time and focus on teaching!

+This repo now ships a FastAPI backend plus a Streamlit UI.
+The earlier React/Vite frontend was removed to keep the project lightweight.

 ## Features

 - 📝 **AI-Powered Grading**: Automatic essay analysis using advanced language models